 Their presence is likely due to the following issues in the bin:

-• Lack of oxygen – when there is not enough air, composting is slow and the temperature drops – conditions which attract flies.
+- Lack of oxygen – when there is not enough air, composting is slow and the temperature drops – conditions which attract flies.
 So add oxygen by aerating with an aerator stick.
 You can also poke holes in the compost with an iron bar.
 Deep aeration also disturbs the fly reproductive cycle; some types breed every five days.
-Raise the temperature by fitting the Insulating Jacket on the Green Johanna and adding bokashi bran, which will introduce more beneficial microbes and speed up decomposition.

-• Imbalance of materials – a mixture of materials high in carbon (Browns) and nitrogen (Greens) is essential for active composting.
+- Imbalance of materials – a mixture of materials high in carbon (Browns) and nitrogen (Greens) is recommended for active composting.
 Aim for roughly half and half of both.

-• Poorly-covered nitrogen-rich materials (Greens) – bury smelly foods in the compost, wrapped in newspaper if possible.
+- Poorly-covered nitrogen-rich materials (Greens) – bury smelly foods in the compost, wrapped in newspaper if possible.
 Create a covering layer over the top to capture smells.
-This can include straw, sawdust, wood chips or mature compost.
+This can include straw, sawdust, wood chips, soil or mature compost.
 A fly-proof mesh over the top of the contents will keep flies out while allowing air in.

 As the compost becomes active, with raised temperature and faster decomposition, the fly infestation should end.